8051Enthusiast/delsum/README.md

 Installing
 ----------
-There is a linux build which has the NTL library compiled in [here](https://github.com/8051Enthusiast/delsum/releases), but keep in mind that it is compiled without most modern x86 extensions and therefore can't take advantage of some optimized routines in `gf2x` which makes CRC reversing a lot faster.
+There is a linux build which has the gf2x library compiled in [here](https://github.com/8051Enthusiast/delsum/releases), but keep in mind that it is compiled without most modern x86 extensions and therefore can't take advantage of some optimized routines in `gf2x` which makes CRC reversing a lot faster.
 I'm also too dumb for doing a Windows build, so sorry for that.

-This program links against the [`NTL`](https://shoup.net/ntl/), [`gf2x`](https://gitlab.inria.fr/gf2x/gf2x) and [`gmp`](https://gmplib.org/).
+This program links against the [`gf2x`](https://gitlab.inria.fr/gf2x/gf2x) library.

-If you're on a Debian-based system, you can install them with
+If you're on a Debian-based system, you can install it with
 ```
-apt-get install libgmp-dev libgf2x-dev libntl-dev
+apt-get install libgf2x-dev
 ```

-You can also compile them yourselves, see [here](https://shoup.net/ntl/doc/tour-gf2x.html).
+You can also compile them yourselves, see [here](https://gitlab.inria.fr/gf2x/gf2x).
 This will generally make the fastest binary, as instruction set extensions can be used and there is also the possible of tuning the algorithm parameters.

 If you have `cargo` installed, it should then be possible to compile this in the project directory root with